shimberger/gohls/README.md

 ## Running it

-*Important*: You need the ffmpeg and ffpobe binaries in your PATH.
+*Important*: You need the ffmpeg and ffprobe binaries in your PATH.
 The server will not start without them.
 You can find builds most operating systems at [https://ffmpeg.org/download.html](https://ffmpeg.org/download.html).

 ### 1. Download the binary for your operating system